ThomasMuetterties/Mech105/Bisection/READ.md

 Desciption:

-        This algorith uses bisection method to find the root of a function
+        This algorith uses bisection method to find the root of a function.
+The two guess of the root have to enclose the root so the location has to be somewhat known.

 Inputs: